darrenks/nibbles/docs/index.md

 ### FizzBuzz

-This program is 36 nibbles long (18 bytes) and solves FizzBuzz, really it is 10 bytes with 8 bytes of data for the text FizzBuzz.
+Although this program appears as 28 characters here, characters (except for the digits and string text) take only half a byte in binary form.
+It is trivially encoded as **18 bytes**.
+That's pretty decent considering 8 of those bytes are for the text FizzBuzz.

 	$?,:^-~%$3"Fizz"^-~%$5"Buzz"
 $HiddenOutput